Jo Dee Messina: 2007–2012: Unmistakable

 Messina released a new single in July 2007, "Biker Chick", from her fifth studio album, Unmistakable.
 It was written by Kelly Archer and Max T. Barnes and was recorded in the fall of 2006 in Nashville.

 Although the album was set for release on November 6, 2007, it was shelved, and the single was dropped from country radio after spending 9 weeks on the charts, rising to a peak of number 48.

 On March 22, 2008, Messina released her second single from Unmistakable, titled "I'm Done".
 The single peaked at number 34 on the Billboard Country Chart.
 Messina, who co-wrote the song, explained that the release of the album was "truly dictated by the success of the single."

 On June 10, 2008, Messina and Phil Vassar opened the 2008 CMA Music Festival, where she performed her two number-one hits, "Bye, Bye" and "I'm Alright", both co-written by Vassar.

 She performed her latest single, "I'm Done", which received a positive reaction from the audience that day.
 In early 2009, she released Shine, but at the last minute, her record label decided not to release it, and the album was pushed back again.

 In January 2010, Messina released the single, "That's God", although it failed to chart.
 Messina began debuting the single in late 2009 on her Music Room Series tour.
 "My heart is exploding with excitement.
 This song is truly what I want to say.
 I believe in it and its message."
-Having had her first child in January 2009, Messina was inspired to write the song while spending time with her son on a trip to Jasper, Canada, where she saw mountains with glacier lakes.
+Having had her first child in January 2009, Messina was inspired to write the song while spending time with her son on a trip to Jasper, Alberta in Canada, where she saw mountains with glacier lakes.
 The single received a negative review at Engine 145, where critic Sam Gadzidak thought that it was derivative of Lee Ann Womack's "There Is a God".

 She later announced that the album would be released in a trilogy of extended plays, beginning with Unmistakable: Love, released on April 27, 2010.
 It was followed by two additional extended plays, Drive and Inspiration, both released on November 9, 2010, in MP3 format.

 In 2011, Messina signed to promote the WD-40 line of cleaners with a campaign called "Unmistakably Clean".
 A collection of her songs is available for free download with the purchase of specially marked Spot Shot, Carpet Fresh, 2000 Flushes, or X-14.

 In 2012, Messina was featured on the fourth season of Bravo's hit reality show The Real Housewives of Atlanta.
 On the show, Messina and cast member Kandi Burruss collaboratively wrote a song, Burruss' first effort at creating country music.
 In December 2012, she completed her 17-year contract with Curb Records.